neondatabase/website/content/docs/guides/logical-replication-airbyte.md

 ## Grant schema access to your Postgres role

-If the schemas and tables you are replicating from are not owned by your replication role, make sure to grant access.
+If your replication role does not own the schemas and tables you are replicating from, make sure to grant access.
 Run these commands for each schema:

 ```sql
 GRANT USAGE ON SCHEMA <schema_name> TO <role_name>;